p-zany/mcp_excalidraw/README.md

 }
 ```

+## Credits
+This project is a fork of (mcp_excalidraw)[https://github.com/yctimlin/mcp_excalidraw] by [yctimlin](https://github.com/yctimlin), with additional features and modifications.
+The original project provided the foundation for this MCP server.

 ## License

 This Excalidraw MCP server is licensed under the MIT License.
 You are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.
 For more details, please see the LICENSE file in the project repository.